Longest prefix match selects the route

 A /29 route beats a /24 which beats a /0.
 The most specific route wins regardless of the order routes were added.

 The previous section assigned IP addresses to devices and subnets.
-An IP address identifies a device, but it does not tell the network how to reach it.
-Routing solves this: it is the process of forwarding packets from one network to another based on destination IP address.
-In an OT network, routing is what allows a SCADA server in one VLAN to reach a PLC in another.
+An IP address identifies a device, but the address does not tell the network how to reach the device.
+Routing solves the reachability issue: routing is the process of forwarding packets from 1 network to another based on the destination IP address.
+In an OT network, routing allows a SCADA server in 1 VLAN to reach a PLC in another.

-A router solves this.
-It connects multiple networks and maintains a routing table: a list of known networks and how to reach them.
-When a packet arrives, the router looks up the destination IP in its table and forwards the packet toward the destination.
-The algorithm it uses to find the best match is called longest prefix match.
+A router solves the reachability issue.
+The router connects multiple networks and maintains a routing table: a list of known networks and how to reach each network.
+When a packet arrives, the router looks up the destination IP in the table and forwards the packet toward the destination.
+The algorithm the router uses to find the best match is called longest prefix match.

-When multiple routes match a destination, the router uses the most specific one.
-This is called longest prefix match.
+When multiple routes match a destination, the router uses the most specific route.
+This algorithm is called longest prefix match.

 A /29 route covers 8 addresses.
-A /0 route covers all 4 billion IPv4 addresses.
+A /0 route covers the full IPv4 address space.
 The /29 is more specific.
-It was configured for a reason.
-Using it respects the network designer’s intent.
-Every device on the network also needs to know where to send packets that are not in its own subnet — that is the default gateway.
+The /29 was configured for a reason.
+Using the /29 respects the network designer’s intent.
+Every device on the network also needs to know where to send packets outside the local subnet — the default gateway serves this purpose.

-Every end device needs a default gateway: the IP address of the router on its subnet.
-When a device sends a packet to an address outside its own subnet, it sends the packet to the default gateway.
+Every end device needs a default gateway: the IP address of the router on the local subnet.
+When a device sends a packet to an address outside the local subnet, the device sends the packet to the default gateway.

-If the default gateway is wrong or unreachable, the device communicates only within its own subnet.
-In OT networks, the routing table is almost always configured manually.
+If the default gateway is incorrect or unreachable, the device communicates only within the local subnet.
+In OT networks, the routing table is configured manually in most cases.

 Static routes are manually configured entries in the routing table.
-They do not change unless an administrator modifies them.
+Static routes do not change unless an administrator modifies the entries.

 Static routing is the standard in OT networks.
 Industrial networks are small, stable, and change infrequently.
 The predictability of static routing is a feature, not a limitation.